 - callback Function to be invoked when the time interval is reached.
-It must conform to the standard Scheduler Callback format documented here. - start A Python datetime object that specifies when the initial callback will occur, or can take the now string alongside an added offset.
-If given in the past, it will be executed in the next interval time. - interval Frequency (expressed in seconds) in which the callback should be executed. - \\kwargs Arbitrary keyword parameters to be provided to the callback function when it is invoked.
+It must conform to the standard Scheduler Callback format documented here. - start A Python datetime object that specifies when the initial callback will occur. - interval Frequency (expressed in seconds) in which the callback should be executed. - \\kwargs Arbitrary keyword parameters to be provided to the callback function when it is invoked.